Florida Fire Marshals and Inspectors Association

 Please note the following regarding the resort:

-• A daily parking fee is applicable to everyone parking at the hotel ($25self or $30valet)
+• A daily parking fee is applicable to everyone parking at the hotel ($30 a day subject to change)

 • Complimentary internet (a $12.95 savings) is also provided in the guest rooms and conference area to those who register through the FFMIA link.